Conveyancing Fees Wales: A Guide

 How much are conveyancing fees in Wales?

 Fees really do vary but for selling expect to pay between £800 to £1,500 plus disbursements.
 You’ll pay more for buying and more again for selling and buying at the same time.
-However, using the same conveyancer to buy and sell – as most people do – is likely to bring these costs down.
+However, using the same conveyancer to buy and sell – as most people do – often brings these costs down.

 You will also pay more for buying or selling a leasehold property and you may pay an extra charge if buying with a mortgage for liaison with your lender.